VincentBailly/yraf/README.md

 Yarn v1 comes as a bundle of many features.
 While most of these features are desirable, some others may not be a good fit for your needs.
 This package extracts the resolution and fetching logic of yarn.
 This enables you to use the great work of the Yarn team without compromizing on your specific needs.

-In addition, some optimizations makes this code twice as fast and twice as resilient in large repositories than Yarn v1.
+In addition, some optimizations make this code twice as fast and twice as resilient in large repositories as Yarn v1.

-This package resolves your dependencies, update the yarn.lock file if needed and download all the dependencies to cache.
-The rest of the installation can be implemented to fit your particular needs.
+This package resolves your dependencies, update the yarn.lock file if needed and downloads all the dependencies to cache.
+The rest of the installation can be implemented to meet your needs.

 ## Using Yraf